Training For Trail Running: From The Road To The Trail

 Since 2010 trail running and trail running races have boomed.
 More and more people are hitting the trail and are reaping all the benefits of making this transition.
 However, running on the trail can be quite different from road running, which is why training for trail running is so important.
 I made the switch many years ago and haven’t looked back once!

-It was 2007 and I had temporarily moved over to from Canada as one of my stepping stones to move for good.
+It was 2007 and I had temporarily moved over to Austria from Canada as one of my stepping stones to move for good.
 I had been running races for 15 years at a fairly high level, both duathlons and running races.
 Naturally some on trail but definitely a lot of road.
 Then I entered my first real mountain trail run / climb.
 Oooh, I was hooked after the first one!
 And for the next couple months I kept entering myself into mountain trail races.

 That was the big switchover for me and has totally changed my running and enjoyment of it.
 Even the community of people has changed.
 That was 13 years ago and now most of my running is on the trail and mountain.